ECNUACRush/H3DE-Net/README.md

-# 3D BiFormer-Net: A Hybrid Transformer-CNN Framework for Robust Medical Image Landmark Detection
+# H3DE-Net: Efficient and Accurate 3D Landmark Detection in Medical Imaging

 ## 1. Introduction
 ### 1.1 What for?